elbarhichi/Welding-Quality-Prediction/README.md

 ## Project Overview

-This project focuses on predicting weld quality using machine learning models, with a particular emphasis on predicting **Hardness**, **Ultimate Tensile Strength**, **Yield Strength**, **Elongation**, **Reduction of Area** of steel welds.
+This project focuses on predicting weld quality using machine learning models, with a particular emphasis on predicting **Hardness**, **Ultimate Tensile Strength**, **Yield Strength**, **Elongation**, **Reduction of Area** and **Charpy Impact Toughness** of steel welds.
 The dataset includes chemical compositions and mechanical properties of weld deposits.
 Different supervised and semi-supervised models are explored to enhance prediction accuracy.

 ### Prerequisites